maoleng/pawo/README.md

 </table>

 ## 4 License
-Pawo is made available under the MIT License (MIT).
+Pawo is made available under the Apache License.
 Please see License File for more information.